Noise-robust exploration of many-body quantum states on near-term quantum devices: Results

-We wish to keep track of the size of the radius of the support of a local observable $O_T$ on the final state.
+We can use our framework to bound the size of the radius of the support of $O_T$ on the final state i.e. the number of qubits on the final state that $O_T$ involves.
 Going back to the $t$'th iteration, we denote the observable $O_{t}=\Phi^*_{[t,T]} \lb O_T\otimes\one_B\rb$.
 Let $R(O_{t})$ be the radius of the smallest ball in $G_{t}$ containing the support of $O_{t}$.
-That is, $O_{t}$ only differs from the identity on qubits that are at most $2R(O_t)$ edges away in the graph $G_{t}$.
+That is, $O_{t}$ differs from the identity on qubits that are at most $2R(O_t)$ edges away in the graph $G_{t}$.
 To analyse the growth of the support and its past causal cone we consider the action of $\Phi_T^*= \mathcal{A}^*_T\circ\mathcal{U}^*_T\circ\mathcal{D}^*_T$.
 First, $\mathcal{D}^*_T$ acts by tensoring the identity operator on the auxiliary qubits, not increasing the support.
 In the next step, $\mathcal{U}_T^*$ increases the support.
-As $O_T$ has radius $R(O_T)$, it will be mapped to an observable with radius at most $R(O_T)+D$ by $\mathcal{U}_T^*$ according to the locality assumptions of $\mathcal{U}_T^*$.
-The map $\mathcal{A}_T^*$ will then map this observable to an observable $O_{T-1}$ supported on qubits that correspond to vertices in $G_{T-1}$, as it traces out all the qubits added at iteration $T$.
-This can potentially decrease the support of the observable, which is the case in DMERA.
-Given the graphs $G_t$ and a constant $D$, it is straightforward to keep track of the support of the observable and the past causal cone with the above procedure.
+As $O_T$ has radius $R(O_T)$, it will be mapped to an observable with radius at most $R(O_T)+D$ by $\mathcal{U}_T^*$ according to the locality assumptions of $\mathcal{U}_T^*$ (i.e. the restriction of $D$ two-qubit gates for each edge).
+The map $\mathcal{A}_T^*$ will then map this observable to $O_{T-1}$ supported on qubits that correspond to vertices in $G_{T-1}$, as it traces out all the qubits added at iteration $T$.
+This can potentially decrease the support of the observable, as in DMERA.

+Given the graphs $G_t$ and a constant $D$, it is straightforward to track the support of the observable and the past causal cone with the above procedure.
 This allows us to find the maximum number of unitaries ($N_U(t,r)$) and qubits ($N_Q(t,r)$) in the past causal cone of an observable with radius of support of $r$ on the final state going back to iteration $t$ .
-Note that $N_Q(t,r)$ keeps track of the total number of qubits necessary to implement the past causal cone, and, thus also includes those that were discarded at a previous step.
-In principle these could be recycled at a later stage of the computation, but we do not analyse this scenario here.
+Note that $N_Q(t,r)$ keeps track of the total number of qubits necessary to implement the past causal cone and thus also includes those that were discarded at a previous step.